andwn/marsdev/README.md

 ![Stop using XP](doc/xp.jpg)

-There are two supported versions of Windows and both support WSL.
-I think that someone who is already insistent on using an out-of-date Windows should not have any gripes with using an out-of-date toolchain instead of this one.
+MSYS2 might still work, but it's a pain to use and maintain.

 ### This takes so long to compile!

 GCC is a big boy so we just have to be patient.
-Alternatively:
+Alternatively,

 ![Parallel builds](doc/cores.png)

-## Things to do
+# Things to do

  - [x] Self-host a mirror for the toolchain
  - [x] Checksum for downloaded files